What is Ketamine?

 The fact that ketamine works rapidly on more than 70% of them is astonishing, and its discovery has profoundly changed depression research and our understanding of the very nature of depression.
 It’s important to keep in mind, however, that the degree of relief can vary among patients.

 Some sufferers get only partial relief, some do not get relief until completion of the infusion series, and some do not respond to ketamine at all.
 Some patients have additional medical conditions and/or take outside prescribed medications that can reduce its effectiveness.

 You will be awake.
 The ketamine infusion dosage is not high enough to cause you to fall asleep, but you may feel a bit drowsy during and shortly after the treatment.

 There are medications and drugs, both legal and illicit, that will reduce the effectiveness of ketamine.
 Please be sure to inform us all of medications and supplements you take.
 We will work with your prescribing provider in coordinating your care.

-Length of treatment is individual to each patient and can vary a great deal between patients.
+Length of treatment is individual to each patient and can vary a great deal.
 Most patients respond to ketamine within their initiation series.
 This means relief of the physical symptoms that make depression/anxiety/PTSD/pain so unbearable: anhedonia, physical fatigue, dysphoria, cognitive impairment, insomnia, etc.

 But there’s more to it than that.
 When the physical symptoms are relieved, that can also trigger a dramatic improvement in mood.
 It can help patients feel healthy, function normally, and stop feeling negative about themselves, sometimes for the first time in decades.